 Ensure all SSLCs have had a chance to meet and feed into the process before the scoping exercise is completed (this must include attendance of student reps, they couldn't just rush through an SSLC without any students there).
 So they may need to push back the deadline of the 15th to allow those meetings to happen, but they could still start work on next steps for those ones that are done.

-Once scoping exercise is done, academic staff should be clearly briefed on the proposed changes, to be able to answer student questions.
+Once the scoping exercise is complete, academic staff should be clearly briefed on the proposed changes, to be able to answer student questions.